naidu9678/bits_chatbot_cc/README.md

-# BITS WILP Smart Assistant
+# BITS WILP Smart AI Assistant

 This project is a smart assistant designed to process PDF documents, extract their content, and store the extracted data in a FAISS (Facebook AI Similarity Search) vector store.
 The project also includes functionality for interacting with AWS S3 for downloading and uploading files.